 The game was designed to be an e-sports game in a time where most people was connected with a dial up connection.
 This put very high demands on a forgiving network code.
 During development there was a lot of work put into the predictiveness of the code and in the end the game was playable with up towards 800 milliseconds of delay.

 All equipment in the game was collected by special pickups around the venue.
-There where two different pickups.
-Low poles around the arena where a single item of equipment was randombly placed and then there where small and tight buildings in which the player flew through to collect equipment.
+There where two different pickups: low poles around the arena where a single item of equipment was randomly placed and small and tight buildings through which the player flew to collect equipment.
 Below is a list of the items.

 A guided missile that when it hit an opponent stole all balls collected and returned them to the player.
 A speciality was firing a ballsnatcher through the scoring ring at an opponent with balls and having the Ballsnatcher return them through the ring, thus getting a snatcher-score which was awarded double points.

 An aimed weapon that shot off the balls of an opponent and slightly nudged his aircraft a bit.

 An explosion the player send out behind the aircraft sending opponents following them tumbling uncontrollably.

 A guided missile that when it hit reversed the players opponents control scheme for about 10 seconds.